dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 I want to run the automount daemon on cluster nodes so I can expose dynamic NFS mounts from existing infrastructure to OpenShift workloads.
 Once the mounts are trigged by accessing a path on the host, the mounted filesystem can be exposed to pods via a [hostPath volume][10], but the `autofs` RPM is not on installed on the nodes.

-I could run automountd [in a container][6], but that presents some significant challenges like also configuring and accessing `sssd` for user and automount lookups in LDAP, propagating the mounts back to the host, and properly surviving pod destruction.
+I could run automountd [in a container][6], but that presents some challenges like also configuring and accessing `sssd` for user and automount lookups in LDAP, propagating the mounts back to the host.
+This would also make me responsible for building and maintaining the image that provides autofs.
 Having automountd running directly in the node operating system is the prefered solution in this case.

 So how do I get the autofs and related RPMs installed on the nodes?